 the Cathars - has staged a strong revival.
 Even so, the flame of

-Occitanian literature and culture, sniffed out in the 13th century by
+Occitanian literature and culture, snuffed out in the 13th century by

-imposition of a nobility answerable to the crown of France, has ever
+imposition of a nobility answerable to the crown of France, has never

 been seriously rekindled .